-The University of South Carolina Institute for Families in Society and the African American Studies Program are accepting applications for the 2018 Andrew Billingsley Faculty and Community Leadership Awards.
+The University of South Carolina Institute for Families in Society and the Department of African American Studies are accepting applications for the 2018 Andrew Billingsley Faculty and Community Leadership Awards.

 These awards honor one faculty member from the Columbia campus, and a member of the Columbia community who embody the legacy of Andrew Billingsley and his scholarship on behalf of African American families.

 More information about the application process can be found on the Institute for Family and Society website.

 During his tenure at USC, Billingsley served as the Senior Scholar in Residence in the Institute for Families in Society, and professor of sociology and African American Studies.